Atlas975/Notes/MachineLearning/NeuralNetworks/Gradient_descent.md

 ___
 # Gradient descent
-- An optimisation algorithm used for minimising the cost function in various machine learning algorithms, especially in [[Neural_networks|neural networks]].
+- An optimisation algorithm typically used for minimising the cost function in [[Neural_networks|neural networks]].
-- Adjusts the initial parameters in small steps proportional to the negative of the gradient of the function at the current point.
+- Adjusts the initial parameters in small steps proportional to the negative of the function gradient at the current point.
 This continues until it converges to the function minimum
 $$\theta = \theta - \alpha \cdot \nabla_{\theta}J(\theta)$$
 $$\theta=\text{model parameters}$$
 $$\alpha=\text{learning rate}$$